 Just like your skin, which feels fabulous and smooth after some silky conditioning, your wooden utensils are healthier, sturdier, and lovelier after a swipe of spoon oil.
 This hydrating mixture is sometimes also called spoon butter, wood butter, board butter, cutting board cream, or cutting board conditioner, because it works on all types of wooden things: spoons, turners, cutting boards, butcher blocks, bowls, trays, and utensil handles.

-My spoon oil (or as I like to call it, spoon butta!) is a mixture of walnut oil and beeswax.
+My spoon butter (or as I like to call it, spoon butta!) is a mixture of walnut oil and beeswax.
 Walnut oil is known as a drying oil.
 That means it absorbs into the wood and then cures, or hardens.
 It gives the wood a satiny sheen that stands up to repeated use.